 • The breasts are warm to the touch and red.

 (A mother with these symptoms should also check for plugged ducts and mastitis)

-• Make sure you have a good latch (signs that baby is getting in enough milk) Also make sure that baby does not have a sucking issue.
+• Make sure you have a good latch (signs that a baby is getting in enough milk) Also make sure that your baby does not have a sucking issue.

-• Feed baby as frequently as he/she wants.
+• Feed your baby as frequently as he/she wants.

-• Wake baby if baby breastfeeds less than 8 times in 24 hours.
+• Wake your baby if he/she breastfeeds less than 8 times in 24 hours.

 • Avoid using artificial nipples and pacifiers.

 • If at all possible, avoid using any supplements.

 • A Nipple shield may be needed if your baby has trouble latching on.
 It should only be used for short periods of time.